damukles/elm-dialog/README.md

 A Dialog UI module based on Material Design Lite

 ## Dependencies
-There is only one: Material Desgin Lite
+There is only one: Material Design Lite

-Make sure to include mdl css in your index.html as described here: https://getmdl.io/started/index.html
+Make sure to include the mdl css in your index.html as described here: https://getmdl.io/started/index.html

 e.g.